Safety & Health

 (Employees in Japan)

-With the presence of fire station officials, we carry out emergency drills at each business sites in Japan and provide education to fire defense personnel for self-protection to ensure that employees can carry out fire extinguishing activity and safe evacuation activity in a time of emergency.
+With the presence of fire station officials, we carry out emergency drills at all our sites in Japan and provide education and training to fire defense personnel for self-protection to ensure that in the event of an emergency, employees can carry out firefighting activity and evacuation activity safely and properly.

 pic1_title